HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 </code>
 &nbsp;

-8) (Optional) Run the perftest.sh command in a **separate terminal** to for obtaining basic metrics like the example below for Gaudi3:
+8) (Optional) Run the perftest.sh command in a **separate terminal** for obtaining basic metrics like the example below for Gaudi3:
 ```bash
 docker exec vllm-server /root/scripts/perftest.sh
 ```